 Save time & costly mistakes.
 Our experts will recommend the best software for your needs.
 Call for a free consultation: (888) 918-2748

-Legal accounting software frequently revolves around projects and time logs.
+Legal accounting software is an essential part of an attorney's practice management system, and frequently revolves around projects and time logs.
 Because law firms often bill as a function of time, work time and schedules should be highly organized to produce detailed reports for the inquisitive client.
 Time can be broken down into date, activity, and billable or non-billable criteria.
 Goals for total annual billable hours can be recorded and compared to the actual hours worked for evaluation.
 In addition, software can arrange invoices based on the time logged.

 We wrote this guide to help those in the legal field evaluate accounting software.
 We'll cover the features and functionality to be on the lookout for, as well as best practices for evaluating systems.